Transporting your surfboards in a van: a practical guide

 Complex

-Single (chest, under one bed)
+Simple (chest, under a bed)

 Assembly time